Home

 Brumation

-Or your bearded dragon could choose to do whatever he or she wants.
+Other factors might be -the humidity level.
+Or your bearded dragon could choose to do whatever he or she wants!

-An adult beardie(juveniles should not brumate or be encouraged to brumate-they need their protein) will usually start to slow down around October.
+An adult beardie(juveniles should not brumate or be encouraged to brumate-they evidently need their protein) will usually start to slow down around October.

-bearded dragon products The basking light should be maintained as normal(the UVB light) because if your beardie wakes up and decides to eat (you should provide a little food during Brumation) he will need the light to be able to digest his food.
+The basking light should be maintained as normal(the UVB light) because if your beardie wakes up and decides to eat (you should provide a little food during Brumation) he will need the light to be able to digest his food.

 Some people lower the temps to around 72°(room temperature) to simulate the seasonal change.